weso/shaclex/README.md

 ## Installation and compilation

-The projects uses [sbt](http://www.scala-sbt.org/) for compilation.
+The projects uses [sbt](http://www.scala-sbt.org/) for compilation as well as Java 1.8.

 * `sbt test` compiles and runs the tests